Antonious-Awad/Antonious-Awad/README.md

 **`A Student / Developer`**

-I'm a Computer Science student, I enjoy customizations and ricing linux desktops.
+I'm a Computer Science student and a web developer, I enjoy customizations and ricing linux desktops.

 I only study programming just for the sake of understanding the memes 🐧.